Lang-Shao/graduate_cource/Geant4/Installation/README.md

 > make -j4

-then the build will take a while to download the Geant4 datasets sepcifiled by -DGEANT4_INSTALL_DATA=ON.
+then the build will take a while to download the Geant4 datasets (~1.7 Gb) sepcifiled by -DGEANT4_INSTALL_DATA=ON.

 4)